 With the passive, the data source must be mentioned after a preposition.
 If the aim is to highlight the writer’s involvement, the correct preposition is not by, which would give the data source the same prominence as its use as the subject of an active verb, but in (As argued in chapter 3, …).
 In suggests that the data source is only something used by the unmentioned “real” subject of the corresponding active verb, helping the reader to recognize this unmentioned subject, the writer.

 In grammatical terms, by introduces an “agent” – the cause of the action of the verb – whereas in introduces a tool or “instrument”.
 A more common preposition before an instrument is with, but in often replaces it with container-like instruments (see 73.
 Ways of Saying How).
 Even on is sometimes found, for example when the data location is a map (see 111.
-Words with their Own Preposition).
+Words with a Typical Preposition).

 PRACTICE EXERCISE: READER AND WRITER VERBS

 Readers may find it a useful vocabulary exercise to work with a list of reader and writer verbs.
 Here is such a list.
 Which verbs are which kind?
 The classifications are given in the second two lists..

 ACKNOWLEDGE, APPRECIATE, CONCLUDE, DEDUCE, DEMONSTRATE, DETERMINE, DISCOVER, FIND, ILLUSTRATE, IMPLY, INDICATE, INFER, LIST, MAKE CLEAR, NOTE, NOTICE, OBSERVE, PORTRAY, PRESENT, PROVE, REALISE, RECOGNISE, REPRESENT, SEE, SET OUT, SHOW, STATE, SUGGEST, SUMMARISE, UNDERSTAND.